React Email Development: Architecture, Rendering Pipelines & Implementation Workflows

 JSX-to-HTML Rendering Pipeline & DOM Constraints

 React Email operates by transpiling React components into inline-styled, table-based HTML compatible with legacy email clients.
 The rendering pipeline relies on @react-email/render to serialize the virtual DOM, stripping unsupported CSS properties and converting modern layout primitives into nested <table> elements.
 Unlike MJML Component Architecture, which relies on a custom XML parser and proprietary transpilation step, React Email utilizes the standard React reconciliation process, enabling direct integration with existing TypeScript codebases and shared UI libraries.
+For a head-to-head on compile determinism, payload size, and operational cost, see MJML vs React Email for transactional systems.

 Production Rendering Pipeline